 Restricted For - includes fund balance amounts that are constrained for specific purposes which are externally imposed by providers, such as creditors or amounts constrained due to constitutional provisions or enabling legislation.
-As of September 30, 2018, there are no balances that should be classified as restricted for fund balance.
+As of September 30, 2019, there are no balances that should be classified as restricted for fund balance.

 Committed To - includes fund balance amounts that are constrained for specific purposes that are internally imposed by the government through formal action of the highest level of decision making authority and does not lapse at year end.
-As of September 30, 2018, there are no balances that should be classified as restricted for fund balance.
+As of September 30, 2019, there are no balances that should be classified as restricted for fund balance.

 Assigned To - includes fund balance amounts that are intended to be used for specific purposes that are neither considered restricted or committed.
 Fund balance may be assigned by the finance committee or executive director.
-As of September 30, 2018, balances set aside for future costs of Communities in Motion implementation grants, orthophotography, and revenue shortfall in the Fiscal Year 2019 Unified Planning Work Program and Budget.
+As of September 30, 2019, balances are set aside for matching funds for the CIM 2050 grant, matching funds for the Treasure Valley ITS Plan Update, Communities in Motion Implementation Grants, future Orthophotography costs, and the revenue shortfall in the Fiscal Year 2020 Unified Planning Work Program and Budget.
 Costs have been classified as assigned to fund balance.